Ten things to do around Aberdeen

 8. Visit a Museum

 There are a wealth of Museums to visit in Aberdeen.
-Aberdeen Maritime Museum tells the story of the city’s long relationship with the Sea with information about the fishing fleet and the North Sea Oil Industry.
+Aberdeen Maritime Museum tells the story of the city’s long relationship with the sea.
+Here you’ll find information about the fishing fleet and the North Sea Oil Industry.
 Provost Skene’s House, dating from 1545, is furnished to offer a unique insight into how people lived in the 17th, 18th and early 19th centuries.
-The Tolbooth Museum (pictured above) is one of the best-preserved 17th century gaols in Scotland and offers an atmospheric view of crime and punishment in the 17th and 18th century.
+The Tolbooth Museum is one of the best-preserved 17th century gaols in Scotland and offers an atmospheric view of crime and punishment in the 17th and 18th century.

 9. Visit a park

-Aberdeen has lovely flower-filled parks (the city is 13 times winner of Britain in Bloom.)
-A favourite is Duthie Park and Winter Gardens (pictured above), which has a boating pond, children’s play area, a hot house, rose garden and fantastic walks.
-Hazelhead Park, with its open spaces, wooded grounds and flowers is ideal for people of all ages, but is especially recommended for children, with a large play area and a pets corner to visit!
+Aberdeen has lovely flower-filled parks (the city has won the Britain in Bloom title 14 times.)
+A favourite is Duthie Park and Winter Gardens, which has a boating pond, children’s play area, a hot house, rose garden and fantastic walks.
+Hazelhead Park – with its open spaces, wooded grounds and flowers – is ideal for people of all ages, but is especially recommended for children, with a large play area and a pets corner to visit!

 10. Go see a football match

-Pittodrie Stadium, in the north of the city is the home of Aberdeen Football Club (also known as The Dons, The Dandies or The Reds) Match dates can be found and tickets can be bought from the official Aberdeen Football Club website.
+Pittodrie Stadium, in the north of the city is the home of Aberdeen Football Club (also known as The Dons, The Dandies or The Reds) Match dates can be found and tickets can be bought from the official Aberdeen Football Club website at https://www.afc.co.uk/.